CONFIDENCE INTERVAL CALCULATOR

 n = Sample size

-The sample size is denoted as “n” in the formula of the confidence interval.
+The sample mean is denoted as “n” in the formula of the confidence interval it means the average of a set of data.
 The confidence intervals’ width decreases as the sample size is increased, given that all other quantities remain the same.
 The increase in sample size implies better inference as it contains more information.
+If you don’t have normal distribution you can calculate probabilities of the sample size (n), if it is large enough.

 In the above formula, the standard deviation is abbreviated as S. As the standard deviation increases, the width of the confidence intervals also increases.
-Standard deviation is basically an estimate of how much data differs naturally, and it becomes difficult to estimate but possible with the help of population mean calculator where every member of a population can be sampled.
+Standard deviation is basically an estimate of how much data differs naturally, and it becomes difficult to estimate but it becomes possible with the help of a confidence interval calculator where every member of a population can be sampled.
 The population if the standard deviation is more, but large amounts of data aren’t available.

 It is essential to improve the data quality while using a higher confidence level, as, without it, the margin of error would be greater.
 If all the constraints remain fixed, the confidence level decrease will cause a decrease in the confidence interval.